Visma-AutoPay/http-signatures/README.md

 ### Parsing

-Each item class has a static `parse()` method which parses given string to item class.
+Each item class has a static `parse()` method which parses the given string to an item class.
 ```java
 StructuredInteger.parse("45");
 StructuredToken.parse("text/plan;charset=utf-8");